openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   A problem that asks students to select one answer from a list of options.

-  See :ref:`Multiple Choice` for more information.
+  For more information, see :ref:`Multiple Choice`.

 .. _N: